macarr/readyApiTemplater/README.md

 This will be used to create new template groovy file for use in test setup.
-When you complete the process, the program will attempt to create the new groovy file in the same location as the rest of the template files.
+When you complete the process, the program will attempt to create the new groovy file in the same location as the rest of the template .groovy files.
 If it cannot, it will show all the data you need to do so yourself in an output dialog window.

 <h3>CREATE NEW CHANGE FUNCTION STEP</h3>